saxenanihal95/PsyCoderBlog/_portfolio/cricket_prediction.md

 ---

-# Cricket Prediction using machine learning
+# Match Winner in Cricket using machine learning

 ## Data Preprocessing